25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

 23. What are directives?

-    - Directives add behavior to an existing DOM element or an existing component instance.
+    - Directives add behaviour to an existing DOM element or an existing component instance.